The Rivarossi Motor

 After cleaning, inspect the armature for detached winding connections to the commutator and to determine the condition of the commutator itself.
 The form should be intact, still round, and the segments clean.
 A small amount of brush material remaining on the segments themselves won't hurt anything but a severe build-up will require removal by crocus cloth followed by another cleaning.

 It is also good to inspect the general condition of the windings themselves for breaks or wear around the area of the can-side bushing.
 The main thing to look for is windings overlapping or too close to the area where the thrust washer seats.
 They will eventually be ruined when the armature rotates if left to rub on the washer or bushing.
-I use a round wooden toothpick to push the windings away from this area so as to not scratch the insulation away.
+I use the shaft of a small jewelers screwdriver to push the windings away from this area.
 You could use anything that is small and dull to do this.
 Of course, be careful not to damage the windings or insulation.

 Ideally, you should check the electrical resistance between each two adjacent commutator segments.
 There should be 20-25 ohms between each two with all the windings attached and having continuity.
 Each winding alone has about 30 ohms resistance but when they are all connected, Ohm's law comes into play.
 If the winding across the two segments measured is open, there will be about 60 ohms measured because you will be measuring the two other coils in series (assuming they are good).
 If either of the other two windings other than the one you are measuring is open, there will be about 30 ohms resistance because you will be measuring that coil alone.
 If you get infinite resistance no matter what, it's pretty obvious that all the windings are open.
 Of, course you will need access to a ohmmeter to do these tests.